 High and Low Temp Dishwashers

 Conveyor dish washers are large, cumbersome, and powerful, able to process between 350 to 1000 racks every day.
-These dish machines are made of stainless steel and designed for heavy use in cafeterias, hospitals, and other high-volume operations.
+These commercial dishwashing machines are made of stainless steel and designed for heavy use in cafeterias, hospitals, and other high-volume operations.
 Many come with microprocessors and easy controls to set washing conditions, and there are also Energy Star models to help cut down on electricity consumption, and they are made in both high temp and low temp models.
-But because they're so powerful, these units require a trained electrician to hard-wire them.
+But because they're so powerful, a conveyor commercial dishwasher requires a trained electrician to hard-wire them.

 Door Type / Rack Dishwashers